AstroJacobLi/Lidov_Kozai/README.md

 $$\left(\frac{de}{dt}\right)_{tide} = -k \cdot e \cdot \frac{1}{(1-e)^3}$$

 This term creates a sharp drag effect at periastron (as $e \to 1$), damping the Kozai cycles and "detuning" the resonance.

+We do not consider general relativity or octupole order effects in this simulation.